 Wellmark’s ACO Payment Strategy

-Wellmark is collaborating with five health systems in an ACO payment system focused on improving the health care experience and slowing the rate in health care cost increases.
+Wellmark is collaborating with eight health systems in an ACO payment system focused on improving the health care experience and slowing the rate in health care cost increases.
 The ACO arrangements were created to keep healthy people well and improve outcomes for our members when they need care.
-Wellmark is collaborating with the following health systems:
+Wellmark is collaborating with the following health care providers:

 UnityPoint Health, UnityPoint Clinic, UnityPoint at Home and aligned independent health care providers in the following communities: